pkro/react_native_the_practial_guide/readme.md

     <Image style={styles.goalImg} source={require('../assets/images/goal.png')} />
+- Images can also use URLs, it the requires an object as source:
+- For URL referenced images, width / height styles must be defined: `<Image source={{uri: 'http://blah.com/img.jpg'}}/>`

 - A global (or OS-specific) app background color can be defined in `app.json`
 - If the statusbar text / icons clash with the background color, we can set a style (a string!) for it using the StatusBar component (`import { StatusBar } from 'expo-status-bar';`):